tidymodels/parsnip/man/rmd/bag_mlp_nnet.md

-This model has 2 tuning parameters:
+This model has 3 tuning parameters:

 - `hidden_units`: # Hidden Units (type: integer, default: 10L)

 - `penalty`: Amount of Regularization (type: double, default: 0.0)

+- `epochs`: # Epochs (type: integer, default: 1000L)

 These defaults are set by the `baguette` package and are different than those in [nnet::nnet()].